Jingy2000/AITherapist/README.md

     - note: SQL container may take a few extra seconds for its initiation.
 ### Configuration
 Before starting a new conversation, configure your session:
 - Select the Model: Click on the dropdown menu under "Model" to select the appropriate AI model (e.g., gpt-3.5-turbo, llama2).
+Our fine-tuned model is "llama2-ft".
 - Enter Your OpenAI API Key: If you are using models that require an OpenAI API key (such as gpt-3.5-turbo), enter your key in the provided field.
 - Adjust the Temperature: Use the slider to set the 'Temperature' which influences the variety in responses.
 A lower temperature results in more predictable responses, while a higher temperature generates more diverse outputs.
 - Submit Configuration: Click 'Submit' to save your settings.